 As well as choosing between a single or joint-life annuity, you’ll need to decide whether you want your (and any nominated beneficiary’s) income fixed for life or to increase – and/or fall – over time.

 See our guide Fixed or increasing annuity income.

 See our guide Protecting your retirement income.

-If you have a medical condition or a poor lifestyle you may qualify for a higher income, called an enhanced annuity.
-If you think this may apply to you see our guide Higher retirement income for people with poor health.
+If you have a medical condition or a poor lifestyle you might qualify for a higher income, called an enhanced annuity.

 Compare lifetime annuity rates